How To Feed A Loon

 • 3 cloves garlic minced

-• 1 tbsp Serrano chiles pickled, (optional)
+• 1 tablespoon Serrano chiles pickled, (optional)

 • 1 cup cherry tomatoes halved